-E-ATP 2019 was a vibrant event, bustling with awareness of disruption in the testing industry and eagerness to board the train to transform assessments.
-Artificial inteligence, machine learning, brain science, big data, personalized and adaptive learning, rapidly changing skills and other technology, combined with global cultural changes, have the potential to bring a digital upheaval in the assessment industry.
+The E-ATP conference was a vibrant event, bustling with awareness of disruption in the testing industry and eagerness to board the train to transform assessments.
+Artificial intelligence, machine learning, brain science, big data, personalized and adaptive learning, rapidly changing skills and other technology, combined with global cultural changes, have the potential to bring a digital upheaval in the assessment industry.
 Assessments will most likely be very different in 2029 than they are today. cApStAn CEO, Steve Dept, and Devasmita Ghosh, business development manager, attended the conference.

 1st day: networking, hackathon on the future of learning, keynote session and tech-based assessments

 There was a brilliant opening keynote session by Lewis Garrad on the future of work.
 Lewis Garrad is a chartered British Occupational Psychologist who graduated from the University of Nottingham.
 He is partner at Mercer, the world’s largest human resources consulting firm, and collaborates with the Harvard Business Review.
 He is an advocate for improvement in organisations through people focused solutions.
 He has co-authored the EE awards publication “The future of work.
 Insights from our global engagement 101 influencers” (https://bit.ly/359nGsJ), and regularly writes about work related issues on his LinkedIn profile (https://bit.ly/2omXYQD).

 Devasmita was part of “Team Blue” at a hackathon brainstorming on the future of assessments in 2050.